NASA-AMMOS/Landform/Web/README.md

 ### Issues & Workarounds
 * If you have specialized your `HOME` environment variable to be different from `USERPROFILE` then you will need to create a symlink `USERPROFILE/.aws` -> `HOME/.aws`.
 Unfortunately on Windows NPM brutally replaces any custom setting for `HOME` with the value of `USERPROFILE`, which breaks resolution of AWS credentials for commands run as NPM scripts (e.g. `npm start`, `npm run deploy`).
 To create a symlink on Windows first enable developer mode in Windows settings.
 Then use [mklink](https://blogs.windows.com/buildingapps/2016/12/02/symlinks-windows-10) to create the link.
 For example, in Windows `cmd` prompt: `mklink /d %USERPROFILE%\.aws %HOME%\.aws`.
+* CTRL-C may not work correctly to kill some things in a cygwin prompt; consider using a Git bash prompt or Windows `cmd` instead.
+* if using git bash commands that need interactive input may need to be prefixed with `winpty`

 ## TilingServer
 The node.js web server will run the .NET tiling server (`../TilingServer`) as a subprocess.
 Thus, most development and deployment tasks require that you first use VisualStudio to build the `TilingServer` subproject.